rhsu0268/Pongo/readme.md

     - Delete: Users can delete an item that they have added.
 This will also work after they made the item public.
 7. Server-Side Error Validation: This was done on the add items page with all the fields.
+8. Sales Tax: I used a 10% sales tax for all transactions which might be excessive but made the calculations easy.

 ## Outside code
 * Bootstrap: http://getbootstrap.com/